 - Advanced Blogging Capabilities: Draft and publish mobile-friendly, SEO optimized posts with smart CTAs.
 Schedule in advance and analyze post-performance.

 With the Marketing Hub, CMS Hub, Services Hub, Sales Hub, and a dynamic CRM, HubSpot is an all-in-one solution.
-There's also robust integrations, such as WordPress, Salesforce, SurveyMonkey, GoToWebinar.
+There are also robust integrations, such as WordPress, Salesforce, SurveyMonkey, GoToWebinar.
 All tested by the HubSpot team.

 The Cons Of HubSpot